TcMenu/SimpleCollections/README.md

 Dave Cherry / TheCodersCorner.com make this library available for you to use.
 It takes me significant effort to keep all my libraries current and working on a wide range of boards.
 Please consider making at least a one off donation via the sponsor button if you find it useful.
 In forks, please keep text to here intact.

-This library provides a btree-list implementation that can be used as a straight list, but it is always associative.
+This library provides two collections.
+Firstly, a btree-list implementation that can be used as a straight list, but it is always associative.
 BtreeList works on a very wide range of boards from Uno right up to most mbed devices.
 It's benefit for library writers especially is the very wide range of devices it can target with low memory requirements on the smallest of boards.
+Secondly, a circular buffer that is safe for concurrent use on many Arduino and mbed boards.

 Why?
 Because on many embedded boards std lib is simply not available, and on others it is potentially a bit too heavy at runtime.
 This collection is designed to run on anything from Uno upwards with reasonable performance.

-This class has been expanded upon and broken out from IoAbstraction, as such it has been battle tested in IoAbstraction and TcMenu.
-You should be aware that use across multiple FreeRTOS tasks or threads on larger boards will require suitable mutex lock.
-Usage during interrupts is not recommended.
+Btree list has been expanded upon and broken out from IoAbstraction, as such it has been battle tested in IoAbstraction and TcMenu.
+Btree list unlike CircularBuffer should not be used across threads.
+It is safe within tasks on TaskManager.

 There is a forum where questions can be asked, but the rules of engagement are: **this is my hobby, I make it available because it helps others**.
 Don't expect immediate answers, make sure you've recreated the problem in a simple sketch that you can send to me.
 Please consider making at least a one time donation using the sponsor link above before using the forum.